Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/design-test/toggle.md

-# Buttons component in Office UI Fabric
+# Toggle component in Office UI Fabric

 Use buttons in your Office Add-in to enable a user to commit a change or complete steps in a task.
 Make sure that the text of the button communicates the intent of the interaction.
 Place buttons at the bottom of the UI container of a task pane, dialog box, or content pane.